nimzthedev96/ReGraph/README.md

 5. Configure environment variables in for the frontend application in frontend/.env\
    _This is only required if you changed PORT environment variable in backend/.env_ `REACT_APP_BACKEND_URL="http://localhost:3002"`\
-6. Then navigate to the `frontend` directory and install all depencies by running\
+6. Then navigate to the `frontend` directory and download and install all depedencies by running\
    `npm install`
 7. While still in `frontend` directory, and start the front-end application by running\
    `npm run start`\